 What Does Beorn Eat?

-In today’s article, we are going to introduce you to Beorn and his eating habits.
+In this article, we are going to introduce you to Beorn and his eating habits.
 You are going to find out what Beorn eats, as well as why his diet consists of simple vegetarian dishes.
-We’re going to give you lots of interesting information, so keep reading until the end to find out everything you wanted to know!
+We’re going to give you lots of interesting information, so keep reading until the end to find out everything you want to know!

 What does Beorn eat?